 Customized Bedtime Chart

-Sticking to a bedtime routine is one of the best ways to get your children to get into bed when the time comes.
+Sticking to a bedtime routine is one of the best ways to get your children to go to bed when the time comes.
 Keeping a bedtime routine chart will help you stick to the bedtime routine and even make it fun for your kids.
 Make sure that your child knows exactly what to expect and repeat the bedtime routine every day.
-Give her enough notice before you start.
+Give them enough notice before you start.

-Make your child’s bedroom a place that he wants to go to
+Make their bedroom a place that they want to go to

-Make your child’s bedroom a place that he enjoys going to.
-If he doesn’t have his own bedroom then try and designate an area just for him.
-Let him help arrange the furniture and decorate his room.
-You want this to be a special place that he enjoys going to.
+Make their bedroom a place that they enjoy going to.
+If they don’t have their own bedroom, then try and designate an area just for them.
+Let them help arrange the furniture and decorate their room or their section of the room.
+You want this to be a special place that they enjoy going to.

-Make it clear to family members that this room or this part of the room belongs to her.
-If others want to enter then they should only do so with her permission.
+Make it clear to family members that this room or this area belongs to them.
+If others want to enter, then they should only do so with permission.

-If he is afraid of the dark then make sure that you have suitable lighting that can be left on all night.
+If they are afraid of the dark, then make sure that you have suitable lighting that you can leave on all night.
 Either use a nightlight or leave a light on outside his room.
-If he is scared of the dark then it makes no sense for the room to be dark at night.
+If they are scared of the dark, then it makes no sense for the room to be dark at night.

-If you have the room then keep toys in a separate room so that the bedroom is a place for sleeping and not playing.
+If you have space, then keep toys in a separate room so that the bedroom is a place for sleeping and not playing.
 It will also help keep the bedroom tidy and the mess in the playroom.
-Your child’s bedroom will be a place to go and sleep and it will be clearer that she is not going to her room to play but to sleep.
+Their bedroom will be a place to go and sleep, and it will be clear that they are not going to their room to play but to sleep.

-Teach her how to make her bed and tidy her room.
-You might want to use our free printable chore charts to help you do this.
+Teach them how to make their beds and tidy their rooms.
+You might want to use our free printable chore charts for this.

-Don’t use her bedroom as a punishment room.
-If you send her to her room for misbehaving then it will become a place that she doesn’t want to go to.
+Don’t use their bedroom as a punishment room.
+If you send them to their room for misbehaving, then it will become a place that they don’t want to go to.